Biochemistry BSc Hons

 Typical entry requirements

 A-level: AAB.
-To include a minimum of AS-level Chemistry and 2 A-levels from Biol/Chem/Geog/Maths/Physics/Psychology.
+To include a minimum of AS-level or SL Chemistry (at grade C) and 2 A-levels/HLs from Biol/Human Biol/Geog/Maths/Physics/Psychology/Env.Sci/Computing or IT.
 We normally expect three A-levels

 General Studies: Only accepted if taken as one of four A levels